gvelasquezneira/QuirkyFoods/README.md

 * A MySQL database
 * HTML5 forms
-* JavaScript with a jQuery Ajax request
+* Vanilla JavaScript with `fetch()`
-* PHP scripts to connect to the database and write a new row into the database
+* PHP scripts to connect to the database and write new data into the database

 This application can: